Ruse, Bulgaria: Religious buildings

-Economy and infrastructure
+Economy

 Economic activity

 The average number of employees under labour contract in 2016 is 68 603 people, while the average annual salary – 4 683 euro, 60% higher compared to the 2007's statistics.
 The employment rate for people from the age of 15 to 64 is 57.7%, whereas the unemployment is 12.5%.

 The relative share of the population aged between 25 and 64 years with higher education is 23.6%, 3% higher than in 2007.
 The relative share of the population aged between 25 and 64 years with secondary education is 57.5%, 3.2% higher than in 2007.
 147 300 is the number of nights spent by tourists in 2013.
 The total number of enterprises is 10 830.

 Foreign direct investment in non-financial enterprises for 2013 is 197 million euro.
 The total economic output, manufactured in the city is assessed at about 1.84 billion euro, while the revenue increases with 916 000 euro compared to 2007 – to 3.1 million euro for 2013.

 Economic profile

 Ruse is a large industrial centre.
 It has a duty-free zone and 2 industrial zones: East and West.
 Ruse Iztok Power Plant has an energy producing capacity of 400 MW and the Ruse West Power Plant has 41 MW.
 There are a logistics park and a business park in the city.
 The city's economy is dominated by light industry — tailoring, textiles and food processing.
 Big manufactures are Fazan (the first factory for socks in Bulgaria), Fenix 94 (socks), Ariston S (women's fashion), Bordo (women's fashion), Danini (lady's fashion), Top Man (men's fashion), Karina (lady's fashion) and Sirma Prista (dairy products).
 The petroleum industry and the chemical industry are represented by companies, producing paints and motor oils – Orgachim, Prista Oil, Lubrica, Megachim, EKON 91, Ninachim and Polysan.
 The machinery industry and ships construction are well developed.
 Also, one of the world's leading companies in yacht design Vripack has an architecture and engineering studio in Ruse.

 There are 65 hotels and 1,769 beds in Ruse.
 The income from accommodations for the fourth quarter of 2011 г. is 1,661,294 lv.

-There are many hypermarkets such as Metro Cash & Carry, Kaufland, Mr. Bricolage, Praktiker, and some supermarket chains such as Billa, Lidl, and Carrefour.
-The market hall Gradski Hali, located in the city centre, is now operated by CBA, a Hungarian supermarket chain.